core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * The client to indicate to the proxy of being aware that it is communicating with a reverse-proxy, and for how long it is willing to receive responses to a proxied group request.

-This practically addresses the additional issues compared to the case with a forward-proxy, as compiled in {{Section 3.5.2 of I-D.ietf-core-groupcomm-bis}}.
+This practically addresses the additional issues compared to the case with a forward-proxy, as compiled in {{Section F of I-D.ietf-core-groupcomm-bis}}.

 {{sec-reverse-proxies-examples}} provides examples with a reverse-proxy.